pmalmgren/petermalmgren.com/content/wasm-components-sqlite-vfs.md

 The goal of this post is to draw attention to the [awesome work happening in WebAssembly by the Bytecode Alliance](https://bytecodealliance.org/), particularly around WebAssembly components and how they can be used to push the boundaries of what's possible in JS and embedded environments.

-Even though my WIT interface only defined one VFS function, `vfsOpen`, I believe that it should be possible to extend and improve the approach I outlined here to run a fully customizable browser version of SQLite using WebAssembly components.
+Even though my WIT interface only defined one VFS function, `vfsOpen`, I believe that it should be possible to extend and improve the approach I outlined here to run a fully customizable browser version of SQLite using WebAssembly components without emscripten.

-And as far as I know, the only SQLite in the browser implementations use emscripten.
-It should theoretically be possible now to write a full implementation of SQLite that runs in the browser using WIT and WebAssembly components.
 I hope this post sparks some further discussion between the SQLite project and the WebAssembly community on using WebAssembly components to embed and run SQLite.

 I hope you enjoyed this post and found it helpful!